amunters/bitx40-japanese/operating-instructions.md

 It is recommended to install 1K series resistors to protect the Arduino inputs.
 The built-in keyer provides Iambic mode A and 'bug'-mode (Vibroplex emulation) functionality and the paddles can be reversed.

-## ADJUSTING CW KEYER SPEED
+## CW KEYER SPEED CONTROL:

-The CW keyer speed can be controlled from the front panel (range 1-50 WPM).
-While keying, press and release the FB to increase the speed, or the SPOT button to decrease the speed.
+The speed can be controlled from the front panel (range 1-50 WPM).
+While keying, press and release the FB to increase the speed, or the SPOT button to reduce the speed.
 The CW speed setting is memorized in EEPROM.

 ## CAPACITIVE TOUCH KEYER: